mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-11-DHCP-Services-for-Enterprise-Identity- Infrastructure/README.md

 ## Overview

-In this lab, I implemented DHCP Services in the Monroe Redstone Technology Group (MRTG) Active Directory environment to centralize IPv4 address assignment for domain-connected systems and support reliable identity infrastructure.
-The objective was to move beyond static-only client networking and show that workstations can automatically receive the correct IP configuration, default gateway, DNS settings, and domain context needed for authentication and management.
+In this lab, I implemented DHCP Services in the Monroe Redstone Technology Group (MRTG) Active Directory environment to centralize IPv4 address assignment for domain-connected systems and support identity-aware infrastructure management.
+The objective was to move beyond static-only client addressing and begin standardizing how workstation systems receive network configuration inside the MRTG lab.

-Unlike manual static addressing, DHCP is not just a convenience feature.
-It is a centrally managed infrastructure service that ensures clients receive consistent network configuration at scale.
-That distinction matters because Active Directory authentication, DNS name resolution, Group Policy processing, remote administration, and general domain communication all depend on stable and predictable client addressing.
+Before enabling DHCP for clients, I documented the baseline network state of both the domain controller and the client workstation.
+I then installed the DHCP Server role on `MRTG-DC01`, completed post-installation configuration, authorized the DHCP server in Active Directory, created an IPv4 scope, defined the address pool, added exclusions, configured DNS scope options, activated the scope, and transitioned the client from static configuration to automatic addressing.

 This lab builds directly on the authentication hardening work from Lab 10.
 Lab 10 established differentiated password controls across identity tiers.
-Lab 11 extends that foundation by introducing the supporting network service that helps domain-joined systems consistently locate and communicate with identity services.
+Lab 11 extends that foundation by implementing a supporting infrastructure service that helps domain-connected systems receive standardized network settings through centrally managed services.

 ---

 ## Objectives

+- Document the pre-DHCP network baseline for the server and client systems
-- Install and configure the DHCP Server role
+- Install the DHCP Server role on `MRTG-DC01`
+- Complete DHCP post-installation configuration
 - Authorize the DHCP server in Active Directory
-- Create a usable IPv4 scope for enterprise workstations
+- Create and activate an IPv4 scope for MRTG client systems
+- Define a controlled DHCP address range and exclusion range
-- Configure scope options for gateway, DNS, and domain name
+- Configure DNS-related DHCP scope options
-- Add exclusions and a reservation for controlled lease assignment
+- Transition the client from static addressing to automatic addressing
-- Validate that a domain-connected client receives the correct lease
+- Validate that the client successfully receives a dynamic IPv4 lease
-- Confirm DNS resolution and domain communication using DHCP-provided settings
-- Demonstrate how DHCP supports identity-dependent infrastructure operations
+- Confirm that the client can still reach domain infrastructure after DHCP assignment

 ---